magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 2. **Links of Blood.** Hunters are inducted in a group, their fates tied together as they form a clan.
 Members of a clan are able to resist corruption when they are close to each other.
 Some clans even develop powerful synergistic skills as they become more powerful.
 3. **Dying Lone Wolf.** Hunters who are the last of their clan essentially lost a part of their souls.
 They become prone to madness and insanity.
 Following the hunter tradition, these hunters seek out others to continue the lineage, transferring their knowledge and mentoring a new clan.
 4. **Crazed Monstrosities.** Hunters who have lost their minds to the corruption often become an empty husk.
 Yet, sometimes, they become monstrosities, sources of madness who aimlessly roam the lands.
 Due to this, those in the know would often kill off all members of a hunter clan, or leave at least two alive.
 5. **People's Perception.** Some revere hunters as saviors.
 Others are wary of them and their power.
+There are also those that pity hunters and their fate.

 ##### Pertaining to the Town of Maplemoor
 1. **Guildsmen.** Maplemoor is a town that is governed by a consortium of guildmasters.
 The food grown and livestock reared in the town has less contamination than usual.
 It is unclear why.
 2. **Treated as Mercenaries.** Hunters in the town are treated as mercenaries that will do any job for coin.
 Individual perceptions may vary.
-3. ****
+3. **Ambitious Leader.** Antenon, the dwarven leader of Maplemoor, has great ambitions for the town.
+He aims to attract many more people into the town and increase its size, thereby widening its influence.

 ##### Pertaining to the World
 1. **Sources of Life.** Villages and towns form around sources of safe food and water.
 2. **Safe Rations.** After eating safe rations during a rest that lasts more than 6 hours (does not have to be a long rest), you gain 2d4+CON temporary hit points.
 These temporary hit points do not stack and only lasts for a day.
 3. **Contamination.** Rations foraged from the wilderness are very likely contaminated.
 They do not grant any temporary hit points.
 A hunter's body is able to somewhat resist contamination.
 	- If a non-hunter consumes contaminated rations, they must make a DC10 (+each day consuming contaminated rations) CON saving throw, or take 2 stacks of exhaustion.
+4. **Precious Knowledge.** The people's average level of knowledge is low.
+There are many that cannot read or write.
+Technology has regressed a few hundred years.
+5. **Isolated Communities.** Most villages and towns are isolated from each other.
+Only those brave, powerful, or reckless enough are able to journey through the corrupted wilderness.

 ### Homebrew Houserules
-#### 1. Gritty Rest
+#### 1. Gritty Rest (by House DM)
 - **Short Rest** require at least **30 minutes**
 	- During the rest, PCs may spend any number of hit dice to regain hit points.
 	- If a fire was made and each PC slept for at least 6 hours, they may each roll a d6.
 On a 6, that PC regains hit points equal to 1+CON mod.
 - **Long Rest** require at least **8 hours** in a safe place designated by the GM, typically lodging at a tavern or at a base camp.
-	- Camping in the wilderness or off the side of the road is not sufficient.
+	- Camping in the wilderness or off the side of the road without a base camp is not sufficient.
 	- At least 6 of those hours must be spent sleeping.
 	- After the rest, the PCs regain hit points equal to their **max Hit Die + CON**.
 	- They regain a number of Hit Dice equal to their proficiency bonus.